Chart Color Schemes

 Bathurst displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-In Bathurst, as per the latest Census evaluation, 50.2% of dwellings were houses with the remaining 49.8% comprising semi-detached homes, apartments, and other types.
-This is in contrast to Non-Metro NSW's dwelling structure which was 86.1% houses and 13.9% other dwellings.
-The home ownership rate in Bathurst stood at 28.7%, with the rest of dwellings either mortgaged (16.1%) or rented (55.2%).
-The median monthly mortgage repayment in Bathurst was $1,517, lower than Non-Metro NSW's average of $1,733.
-The median weekly rent figure in Bathurst was recorded at $300, compared to Non-Metro NSW's $315.
-Nationally, Bathurst's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+In Bathurst, as per the latest Census evaluation, 50.2% of dwellings were houses while 49.8% were other types such as semi-detached homes, apartments, and 'other' dwellings.
+This contrasts with Non-Metro NSW's dwelling composition of 86.1% houses and 13.9% other dwellings.
+Home ownership in Bathurst stood at 28.7%, with mortgaged dwellings accounting for 16.1% and rented ones making up 55.2%.
+The median monthly mortgage repayment was $1,517, lower than Non-Metro NSW's average of $1,733.
+The median weekly rent in Bathurst was recorded at $300, compared to Non-Metro NSW's figure of $315.
+Nationally, Bathurst's median monthly mortgage repayment of $1,517 is significantly lower than the Australian average of $1,863, while its median weekly rent of $300 is substantially below the national figure of $375.

 Frequently Asked Questions - Housing